andreahaku/time_series_llm_mcp/SETUP.md

 1. Try the examples in `examples/basic_usage.py`
 2. Read the full documentation in `README.md`
-3. Check out the TimeSense paper in `docs/2511.06344v1.pdf`
+3. Check the TimeSense paper in `docs/2511.06344v1.pdf` for research background
+4. Review `CLAUDE.md` if working with future Claude Code instances
-4. Experiment with your own time series data!
+5. Experiment with your own time series data!

 ## Architecture Overview